wavebitscientific/datetime-fortran/README.md

 * Lightweight and portable;

-* Free to modify and distribute under the terms of the [GNU General Public License version 3](http://www.gnu.org/licenses/gpl.html).
+* Free to modify and distribute under the terms of the [BSD-3](http://http://opensource.org/licenses/BSD-3-Clause) license.

 * Tested with the following compilers: